Science

 The land that surrounds fresh waters matters for them because of the connection between land and water.
 We are using science to better understand what happens to fresh waters when timber is harvested.

-• The Earth’s Freshwater guide is a cool educational resource all about fresh waters led by National Geographic
+- Check out National Geograhic’s Earth’s Freshwater guide is a cool educational resource all about fresh w

 We are leading a multi-year StreamBlitz during which our team will collect environmental DNA and water quality information from almost 100 streams across Canada with varying histories of timber harvesting in their watersheds.
 Findings will be used to develop policy recommendations.